intelshoe/DomainCheck/README.md

 # DomainCheckPHP
-Simple PHP web app to look up useful info about a domain related to web hosting and display on one page.
+A simple PHP web app to look up useful info about a domain related to web hosting and display on one page.